Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_introduction.md

 ### How to stay informed?

-We keep a [status](vtkhdf_status.md) page up to date, that tracks current work and implementation status of the specification in the `vtkHDFReader` and `vtkHDFWriter`.
+We keep a [status](vtkhdf_status.md) page up to date, that tracks current status of the VTKHDF specification and implementation in the `vtkHDFReader` and `vtkHDFWriter`.
 Bug tracking and proposals are tracked in a [Gitlab issue](https://gitlab.kitware.com/vtk/vtk/-/issues/19243).
 Additionally, all VTKHDF issues are [tagged appropriately](https://gitlab.kitware.com/vtk/vtk/-/issues/?sort=created_date&state=opened&label_name%5B%5D=area%3AVTKHDF&first_page_size=20) as `area:VTKHDF`.

 ### Where should we create a proposal for the file format?

-The VTKHDF File Format is not considered complete, and lacks support for many VTK data types.
+The VTKHDF File Format is not considered complete, and lacks support for some VTK data types.
 This specification is led by the community; please post ideas and design for new data types on the [VTK discourse](https://discourse.vtk.org/).
 This Discourse will be made into a Gitlab issue once VTKHDF contributors have agreed on a design.

 ### Who maintains this specification?